switchboard-xyz/evm-on-demand/README.md

    */
   constructor(address _switchboard, bytes32 _feedId) {
     // Initialize the target _switchboard
-    // Get the existing Switchboard contract address on your preferred network from the Switchboard Docs at: https://TODO.com switchboard = ISwitchboard(_switchboard);
+    // Get the existing Switchboard contract address on your preferred network from the Switchboard Docs switchboard = ISwitchboard(_switchboard);
-    feedId = _feedId; //
+    feedId = _feedId;
   }

   /**